Wylde Swan, 14 October - 21 November

 However, people make mistakes and today it has something to do with ropes and how to leave them on the deck.
 As I mentioned, “wind and waves are steady but heavy”, you should never trust them.
 A big wave decided to take our new throat halyard with the sea.
 After a while, one of the trainees noticed the “sea-rope” and a plan was made to get it back on board.
 Pulling, screaming and laughing were involved during the operation.
 Oh, and don’t forget about the waves, they still flushed the deck, which resulted in wet clothes and faces.
 Proud again of how it went.
 Pretty safe and smooth.
 In the end, waves can’t be trained.
 They act – we react.

-After all, nothing is more special than sailing the Swan together further.
+After all, nothing is more special than sailing the Tall Ship together further.
 We learn things about life, we laugh, cry and care about each other.
 Even though we can’t trust wind and waves, we’ll make it.

 Let’s keep up the salty eyelashes and the endless ocean views.